animir/node-rate-limiter-flexible/README.md

 ## node-rate-limiter-flexible

 Flexible rate limiter with Redis as broker allows to control requests rate in cluster or distributed environment.
-Backed on native Promises.

 It uses fixed window to limit requests.

+Advantages:
+* backed on native Promises
-Actions can be done evenly over duration window to cut off picks
+* actions can be done evenly over duration window to cut off picks
+* no race conditions
+* covered by tests
+* no prod dependencies
+* Redis errors don't result to broken app if `inMemoryLimiter` set up
+* useful `penalty` and `reward` methods to change limits on some results of an action

 ## Installation